teejlab/API-Risk-Assessment-Framework/README.md

 make data/processed/df_predicted.xlxs
 ```

-To generate the report only:
+To generate the final report only:

 ```
 make book.html